Mississippi Licensing Requirements for Audiology and Speech-Language Pathology

-Twenty contact hours or two Continuing Eduction Units (CEUs) per two-year renewal period; excess hours may not be carried over from one renewal period to the next; 10 hours must be directly related to clinical practice.
+Twenty contact hours or two Continuing Education Units (CEUs) are required per two-year renewal period.
+Excess hours may not be carried over from one renewal period to the next; 10 hours must be directly related to clinical practice.

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.